Star Trek (2009 film): Marketing

 The first teaser trailer debuted in theaters with Cloverfield on January 18, 2008, which showed Enterprise under construction.
 Abrams himself directed the first part of the trailer, where a welder removes his goggles.
 Professional welders were hired for the teaser.
 The voices of the 1960s played over the trailer were intended to link the film to the present day; John F. Kennedy in particular was chosen because of similarities with the character of James T. Kirk and because he is seen to have "kicked off" the Space Race.
 Orci explained that: "If we do indeed have a Federation, I think Kennedy's words will be inscribed in there someplace."
 Star Treks later trailers would win four awards, including Best in Show, in the tenth annual Golden Trailer Awards.

 Paramount faced two obstacles in promoting the film: the unfamiliarity of the "MySpace generation" with the franchise and the relatively weak international performance of the previous films.
 Six months before the film's release, Abrams toured Europe and North America with 25 minutes of footage.
 Abrams noted the large-scale campaign started unusually early, but this was because the release delay allowed him to show more completed scenes than normal.
 The director preferred promoting his projects quietly, but concurred Paramount needed to remove Star Treks stigma.
 Abrams would exaggerate his preference for other shows to Star Trek as a child to the press, with statements like "I'm not a Star Trek fan" and "this movie is not made for Star Trek fans necessarily".
 Orci compared Abrams' approach to The Next Generation episode "A Matter of Honor", where William Riker is stationed aboard a Klingon vessel.
 "On that ship when someone talks back to you, you would have to beat them down or you lose the respect of your crew, which is protocol, whereas on a Federation ship that would be a crime.
-So we have to give [J. J. Abrams] a little bit of leeway, when he is traveling the 'galaxy' over there where they don't know Trek, to say the things that need to be said in order to get people onto our side."
+So we have to give [J. J. Abrams] a little bit of leeway, when he is traveling the 'galaxy' over there where they don't know Trek, to say the things that need to be said to get people onto our side."